11. Human rights (HR)

 G4-HR4 Guarantee of freedom of association and collective bargaining

-G4-HR5 Risk of and precautionary measures against child labor
+G4-HR5 Risk of and precautionary measures against child labour

-G4-HR6 Risk of and precautionary measures against forced labor
+G4-HR6 Risk of and precautionary measures against forced labour

 11.6 Human Rights Assessment (HR)